ginobaltazar7/66daysofdata/GenAI/free_courses/Applied_LLMs_Intro/week1_part1_foundations.md

 In 2017, Google introduced the transformer architecture, a breakthrough in natural language processing.
 Transformers encode each word as a token, generating an attention map that captures relationships between tokens.
 This attention to context enhances the model's ability to generate coherent text, exemplified by large language models like ChatGPT.

-The generative AI boom owes its momentum not only to larger datasets but also to diverse research advances.
+The generative AI boom owes its momentum not only to larger datasets but also to these diverse research advances.
 These approaches, including GANs, diffusion models, and transformers, showcase the breadth of methods contributing to the exciting field of generative AI.

 ## Enter LLMs

 The term "Large" in Large Language Models (LLMs) refers to the sheer scale of these models—both in terms of the size of their architecture and the vast amount of data they are trained on.

 The size matters because it allows them to capture more complex patterns and relationships within language.
 Popular LLMs like GPT-3, Gemini, Claude etc. have thousands of billion model parameters.
 In the context of machine learning, model parameters are like the knobs and switches that the algorithm tunes during training to make accurate predictions or generate meaningful outputs.

-Now, let's break down what "Language Models" mean in this context.
 Language models are essentially algorithms or systems that are trained to understand and generate human-like text.
 They serve as a representation of how language works, learning from diverse datasets to predict what words or sequences of words are likely to come next in a given context.

 The "Large" aspect amplifies their capabilities.
 Traditional language models, especially those from the past, were smaller in scale and couldn't capture the intricacies of language as effectively.
 With advancements in technology and the availability of massive computing power, we've been able to build much larger models.
 These Large Language Models, like ChatGPT, have billions of parameters, which are essentially the variables the model uses to make sense of language.